-On July 12, 2019, the Company received a deficiency letter from the Listing Qualifications Department of the Nasdaq Stock Market notifying it that, for the last 30 consecutive business days, the bid price for the Company's common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Global Market, referred to as the minimum bid price rule.
-In accordance with Nasdaq Listing Rules, the Company has an initial period of 180 calendar days, or until January 8, 2020, to regain compliance with the minimum bid price rule.
-The Company is actively monitoring its stock price and will consider any and all options available to the Company to maintain compliance.
-The alternatives to trading on the Nasdaq Capital Market or another national securities exchange are generally considered to be less efficient and less broad-based than the national securities exchanges and the liquidity of the Company's common stock will likely be reduced if we fail to regain compliance with the minimum bid price rule.
+On July 12, 2019, the Company received a deficiency letter from the Listing Qualifications Department of the Nasdaq Stock Market notifying it that, for the last 30 consecutive business days, the bid price for the Company's common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Global Market, (the "Bid Price Rule").
+In accordance with Nasdaq Listing Rule 5810(c)(3)(A) (the "Compliance Period Rule"), the Company was provided an initial period of 180 calendar days, or until January 8, 2020, to regain compliance with the Bid Price Rule.
+On December 20, 2019, the Company applied to transfer the listing of its stock from the Nasdaq Global Market to the Nasdaq Capital Market.
+The Nasdaq Capital Market is a continuous trading market that operates in substantially the same manner as the Nasdaq Global Market and listed companies must meet certain financial requirements and comply with Nasdaq's corporate governance requirements.